sismo-core/sismo-connect-packages/README.md

 ### Usage

-Create a new instance of the ZK Connect server:
+Create a new instance of the zkConnect server:

 ```typescript
 import { ZKConnect } from '@sismo-core/zk-connect-server'